Skip to main content

 Contaminated land

-- designate whether the site is deemed a 'special site' (the Environment Agency are responsible for enforcing this)
+• designating whether the site is deemed a 'special site' (the Environment Agency are responsible for enforcing this) and

-- act as the Enforcing Authority for contaminated land not designated as a special site.
+• acting as the Enforcing Authority for contaminated land not designated as a Special site (which may pass to another body to regulate)

 Treatment of contaminated land